Fast Thermalization from the Eigenstate Thermalization Hypothesis: Abstract

 \section{Abstract}

-The Eigenstate Thermalization Hypothesis (ETH) has played a major role in explaining thermodynamic phenomena in closed quantum systems.
-However, no connection has been known between ETH and the timescale of thermalization for open system dynamics.
-This paper rigorously shows that ETH indeed implies fast thermalization to the global Gibbs state.

-We show fast convergence for two models of thermalization.
-In the first, the system is weakly coupled to a bath of quasi-free Fermions that we routinely refresh.
-We derive a finite-time version of Davies' generator, with explicit error bounds and resource estimates, that describes the joint evolution.
-The second is Quantum Metropolis Sampling, a quantum algorithm for preparing Gibbs states on a quantum computer.
-In both cases, no guarantee for fast convergence was previously known for non-commuting Hamiltonians, partly due to technical issues with a finite energy resolution.

-The critical feature of ETH we exploit is that operators in the energy basis can be modeled by independent random matrices in a near-diagonal band.
-We show this gives quantum expander at nearby eigenstates of the Hamiltonian.
-This then implies fast convergence to the global Gibbs state by mapping the problem to a one-dimensional classical random walk on the energy eigenstates.
-Our results explain finite-time thermalization in chaotic open quantum systems and suggest an alternative formulation of ETH in terms of quantum expanders, which we investigate numerically for small systems.
+The Eigenstate Thermalization Hypothesis (ETH) has played a major role in understanding thermodynamic phenomena in closed quantum systems.
+However, its connection to the timescale of thermalization for open system dynamics has remained elusive.
+This paper establishes a rigorous link between ETH and fast thermalization to the global Gibbs state.
+Specifically, we demonstrate fast thermalization for a system coupled weakly to a bath of quasi-free Fermions that we refresh periodically.
+To describe the joint evolution, we derive a finite-time version of Davies' generator with explicit error bounds and resource estimates.
+Our approach exploits a critical feature of ETH: operators in the energy basis can be modeled by independent random matrices in a near-diagonal band.
+This gives quantum expanders at nearby eigenstates of the Hamiltonian and reduces the problem to a one-dimensional classical random walk on the energy eigenstates.
+Our results explain finite-time thermalization in chaotic open quantum systems.

 { }